Skip to main content

 “ Ohh no!”

-“ Your Bhabisa knows you well, she already arranged for it.”
+“ Your Bhabisa knows you well; she already arranged for it.”
 He gave his brother a box.

 “ Perfumes?”

-“ Heer’s favourite ones from Bundi.”
+“ Heer’s favourite ones from Jalore.”

-Kunwar Shakti smiled before asking, “ What did you get Bhabisa?”
+Kunwar Shakti smiled before asking, “ What did you get, Bhabisa?”

 “ The one she wears on her nose every day.”
 He replied proudly.